-There are SO many different Disney-owned hotels and off-property hotels near Walt Disney World, it can be difficult to know just where to stay for your upcoming trip.
+There are SO many different Disney-owned hotels and off-property hotels near Disney World in Orlando that it can be difficult to know just where to stay for your upcoming trip.

 One of the biggest factors in picking a hotel can be its cost.
 Today we’re taking a look at just how much it costs to stay at Disney World-owned and operated hotels, and what the costs would look like if you opted instead to stay at other hotels on property or other hotels nearby.